11 Kitchen Renovation Mistakes to Avoid

 Plus, he had to reinstall a particular duct.

-The total cost came to $35,000 plus two months of planning and installation.
+The total cost was $35,000 plus two months of planning and installation.

-Now my point: A grill creates a ton of smoke.
-Place it outdoors and entirely outdoors.
+Now, my point: A grill creates a ton of smoke.
+Place it outdoors - entirely outdoors.

 If I have not discouraged you, then know many towns do not allow it by code.